genropy/genropy_saved/docs/genro/widgets/form/filteringselect.rst

 Filling a filteringSelect through a Bag
 =======================================

-	In this example we show you how to fill a filteringSelect through a Bag (for further explanations, check :doc:`/bag/introduction`):
+	In this example we show you how to fill a filteringSelect through a Bag (for further explanations, check :ref:`bag-introduction`):
 		::

 			class GnrCustomWebPage(object):